DeepPSP/cinc2022/README.md

 ~~Final score files would keep on changing for some time as unofficial teams are having their rebuttals against the organizers.~~

-Final score files were frozen from 2022/09/18.
+Final score files were frozen from 2022/09/18 (Updated again....).

 One can load the 5 tables all at once via